Easy Piano Sheet Music - Get Started With These Hits on Your Piano!

 Wellerman

-This New Zealand sea shanty recently went viral on Tiktok, and suddenly everyone wanted to play it.
+This New Zealand sea shanty went viral on Tiktok, and suddenly everyone wanted to play it.
 We understand why!
-Because it is fun to learn, and once you start you'll whistle it all day long.
+It is fun to learn, and once you start you'll whistle it all day long.
 Try to play "Wellerman" with a bouncy sailor-walking-on-board-of-a-ship vibe, and make sure to play it fast enough!
+There's a tutorial as well.

 Bella Ciao

-No one knows who wrote this protest song in early 20th century Italy (presumably).
+No one knows who wrote this protest song in the late 19th or early 20th century Italy.
 What we do know is that antifascist fighters chose it as their hymn during the Second World War, and that the Netflix series "Money Heist" featured "Bella Ciao" quite heavily.
 Political meaning aside, it is a lively, easy-to-play piece we're sure you'll enjoy.
+And we have a tutorial, too - even a free one.

 Sur Le Pont d'Avignon

-This French Folk song is much older than the other two, some even say it dates back to the 14th century!
-We don't know whether anyone really danced on top of the bridge across the river Rhone - there are speculations that originally the song was called "Sous Le Pont d'Avignon" ("below the bridge of Avignon") because people danced on an island underneath the bridge where the Avignon entertainment quarters used to be located and fairs were held.
+This French Folk song is much older than the other two.
+Some even say it dates back to the 14th century!
+We don't know whether anyone really danced on top of the bridge across the river Rhone - there are speculations that originally the song was called "Sous Le Pont d'Avignon" ("below the bridge of Avignon") because people danced on an island underneath the bridge because that was where the Avignon entertainment quarters used to be.
 Anyway, it is a charming tune, perfect for beginners.
 Try it here!

 a movie projector emitting light